solusine/markdown-licenses/licenses/Apache-2.0.md

   </dd>

   <dt><h4>You</h4></dt>
-  <dd>“<em>You</em>” (or “<em>Your</em>”) shall mean an individual or Legal Entity exercising permissions granted by this License.</dd>
+  <dd>“<i>You</i>” (or “<i>Your</i>”) shall mean an individual or Legal Entity exercising permissions granted by this License.</dd>

   <dt><h4>Source</h4></dt>
-  <dd>“<em>Source</em>” form shall mean the preferred form for making modifications, including but not limited to software source code, documentation source, and configuration files.</dd>
+  <dd>“<i>Source</i>” form shall mean the preferred form for making modifications, including but not limited to software source code, documentation source, and configuration files.</dd>

   <dt><h4>Object</h4></dt>
-  <dd>“<em>Object</em>” form shall mean any form resulting from mechanical transformation or translation of a Source form, including but not limited to compiled object code, generated documentation, and conversions to other media types.</dd>
+  <dd>“<i>Object</i>” form shall mean any form resulting from mechanical transformation or translation of a Source form, including but not limited to compiled object code, generated documentation, and conversions to other media types.</dd>

   <dt><h4>Work</h4></dt>
-  <dd>“<em>Work</em>” shall mean the work of authorship, whether in Source or Object form, made available under the License, as indicated by a copyright notice that is included in or attached to the work (an example is provided in the <a href="#how-to-apply-the-apache-license-to-your-work">Appendix</a> below).</dd>
+  <dd>“<i>Work</i>” shall mean the work of authorship, whether in Source or Object form, made available under the License, as indicated by a copyright notice that is included in or attached to the work (an example is provided in the <a href="#how-to-apply-the-apache-license-to-your-work">Appendix</a> below).</dd>

   <dt><h4>Derivative Works</h4></dt>
   <dd>
-    <p>“<em>Derivative Works</em>” shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.</p>
+    <p>“<i>Derivative Works</i>” shall mean any work, whether in Source or Object form, that is based on (or derived from) the Work and for which the editorial revisions, annotations, elaborations, or other modifications represent, as a whole, an original work of authorship.</p>

 > [!NOTE]
 > For the purposes of this License, Derivative Works shall <em>not</em> include works that remain separable from, or merely link (or bind by name) to the interfaces of, the Work and Derivative Works thereof.